-Primary Trailhead: From the intersection of Route 3 and Route 86 in Saranac Lake follow Route 86 toward Lake Placid.
-Continue into Ray Brook and take a right onto Ray Brook Road and follow for 0.1 miles to the trailhead on the left.
+From downtown Lake Placid, follow Route 86 toward Saranac Lake.
+Continue into Ray Brook and take a left onto Ray Brook Road (by the Maplefield's gas station) and follow for 0.1 miles to the trailhead on the left.

-This 3.6 mile, one way, hike is over varied terrain which at times is quite steep.
+The hike is 3.8 miles one-way over varied terrain, which at times is quite steep.
 From the trailhead you will you climb a bit and work your way through an open forest to the railroad tracks.
 Cross the railroad tracks and continue on a mellow hike all the way to the bridge over Ray Brook.
-This spot is a very nice area for fishing as well as just a short destination hike.
+This spot is a very nice area for a short destination hike.

 Past the bridge the trail stays very mellow through a forest of tall pines.
-There is one very distinctive trail split, be sure to take a left at this point, the split is well marked.
-Past here the trail begins to climb a bit and very soon begins to get steeper.
-As the terrain gets steeper the footing gets a bit less favorable, but a fun hike none the less.
-Along these steep slopes as you gain more elevation there are some steep areas with a bit of scrambling and wet conditions.
-As the trail starts to get less aggressive there are a few decent views off over the trees of the distant high peaks.
-The trail moderates to the unofficial summit.
+There is one very distinctive trail split, so be sure to take a left at this point; the split is well marked.
+The trail begins to climb a bit and very soon begins to get steeper.
+As the terrain gets steeper the footing gets a bit less favorable, but it makes for a little adventure.
+Along these steep slopes as you gain more elevation there are some areas that require a bit of scrambling.
+As the trail starts to get less aggressive there are a few decent views off over the trees of the distant High Peaks.
+The trail moderates before reaching the unofficial summit.

-The trail at one point stopped at the first landing with open views (unofficial summit), but this is not the true summit, but technically the final view.
-Many hikers stop here, short of the viewless top.
+The trail at one point stops at the first landing with open views (unofficial summit), but this is not the true summit though it's technically the final spot to get a view.
+Many hikers stop here, short of the wooded summit that does not offer any views.
 A narrow path continues over the summit and into a much darker forest.
-The trail meanders through and eventually ends at the true summit where there is a trail disk on a tree marking the top at 3088'.
+The trail meanders through and eventually ends at the true summit where there is a trail disk on a tree marking the top at 3,088 feet.